 A paternity case in Chicago, the North Shore, DuPage County or the surrounding suburbs typically involves children from a relationship where the parents were never married or had a civil union.
 Either the father has no legal parental rights and wishes to establish them, or the presumed or recorded father wishes to discern if he is truly the father.

-Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oakbrook Terrace has experience handling cases both where paternity must be established and where the father wishes to modify his involvement in his child’s life.
+Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oak Brook has experience handling cases both where paternity must be established and where the father wishes to modify his involvement in his child’s life.
 Our office will help you understand the steps involved in an Illinois paternity case and resolve the issue to ensure stability in the child’s life.

 How is paternity determined in Illinois?